linetanck/VerseVibes/README.md

 Then run the `setup.py` file, which will download necessary packages for the sentiment analysis.
 Two file directories (input & output) will be created.
 When the setup complete message appears, you can get started.
+The repository includes an example file containing the lyrics of All Too Well by Taylor Swift that can be used to firstly explore VerseVibe's capabilities.

 ## Start Verse-Vibing
 In the following, the input specifications will be explained.